 Back in the day, when I was a young boy, I used to go to the odd game.
 The messed up thing is, while I don’t remember anything specific about the games, or anything kid-friendly that occurred, I vividly remember incidents in the crowd.
 Drunk people yelling crude and vulgar things.
-Drunk people fist-fighting.
-Drunk people making asses of themselves and being dragged out by police.
+Drunks fist-fighting.
+Drunken people making asses of themselves and being dragged out by police.
 I honestly don’t know if this was a Hamilton thing, or a CFL football thing, or what the deal was.
 It wasn’t this extreme at say, a Toronto Blue Jays game, for example.
 Regardless, when I had kids, the memories of boorishness and non-family friendliness made the idea of taking them to see the ‘Cats unappealing.
 Eventually, I did bring B out years ago, and it wasn’t that bad.
-There was the odd belligerent person, and profanity spewed, but it was better than I expected.
+There is the odd belligerent person, and profanity, but it is better than I expect.

 My most recent game was fine, too, in that regard, in the seats.
-Some people were cussing out the starting QB, because they wanted Manziel to come in.
+Some people were cussing out the starting QB and other Hamilton Tiger Cats players, because they wanted Manziel to come in.
 OK, whatever, not a huge deal.
 However, venturing out of our seats, to say, get food, or go the bathroom, was eye-opening.
 The concourses had a sports bar-atmosphere to them.
 Very rowdy, very alcohol-fueled.
 While fun, if you’re holding hands with two small kids, trying to navigate through it, it’s a bit treacherous.
 One large,stumbling dude almost trampled KJ, apologized, then yelled at me about it.
 “Your kids shouldn’t be walking around here!”
 He said, “There’s a lot of drunk people here!”

 So, by that logic, if the concourses are boozefests, and almost every corner of the stadium has some lounge or patio, which potentially could also be full of inebriated individuals, the only “safe” place for small kids, then, is the Family Zone?